bcuebler/FusionReactOS/README.md

 --[ here a description ]--

-The installation help and the documentations are in the HELP.TXT
+The installation help, debugging and the documentations are in the HELP.TXT

 # Hardware requirements
  - tier 1 ram or more